 This term is extremely busy and indeed one of the busiest for Class 2 in the whole school year.
 As the evenings get lighter, we find ourselves ever so busy, but please have in mind that the children will need lots of rest too to keep our minds active!
 Notes about homework and spellings are provided below, but there will be weeks during this half term that these are not provided.
 This is due to the busyness in the classroom and not wanting to overwhelm the children.

 Homework will be given out in a homework book on a Friday.
-Please would you hand homework back in on a Wednesday or Thursday at the very latest.
-This ensures that staff have time to mark homework and stick the next set in again.
+Please would you hand homework back in on a Wednesday.
+This ensures that we have time to mark homework and stick the next set in again.
 Of course, homework can be handed in earlier if you wish.
 Homework enables children to practise skills learnt earlier in the week, or to research something for the following week.

-Children will also bring their spelling sheet home in their homework book loose.
-Please could the children practice these at home, on the sheet provided and do some of the activities suggested.
+Children will also bring their spelling sheet home in their spelling book.
+Please could the children practise these at home.
 This will give them as much opportunity as possible to retain their spellings.

 Class 2 can get very busy and tiring, so there will be some weeks throughout the year where children will be given extended reading time, rather than set written homework or spellings.
 It is important that children have time to rest and relax too!

 Again this term, we will be running our reading challenge.
 Your child needs to read at least three times and their diary needs to be signed on the three separate occasions in that week for them to get their weekly sticker on the Friday.
 After 5 stickers your child will get a small prize and after ten stickers they will get a larger prize.
 Stickers from last term have been zeroed and we are starting afresh this term.
 Please support your child with this as if their diary is not signed on three occasions we cannot award a sticker and we have put this in place to encourage reading at home.